mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/I2C/I2C_TwoBoards_WakeUpFromStop_IT/readme.txt

 @par Example Description

-This example describes how to receive data byte from an I2C Slave device in Stop mode using IT mode to an I2C Master device using IT mode.
-Peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+How to handle the reception of a data byte from an I2C slave device in Stop mode using IT mode by an I2C master device, both using interrupt mode.
+The peripheral is initialized with LL unitary service functions to optimize for performance and size.

 This example guides you through the different configuration steps by mean of LL API to configure GPIO and I2C peripherals using two STM32F072RB-Nucleo RevC.